aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/simple-slide-transitions/_index.md

 ### How can I download the Aspose.Slides for .NET library?

-You can download the Aspose.Slides for .NET library from their official website [here](https://releases.aspose.com/slides/net/).
+You can download the Aspose.Slides for .NET library from their  website [here](https://releases.aspose.com/slides/net/).

 ### Can I apply different transitions to each slide?